 henry long ranger 6.5 creedmoor accuracy

-What is the Typical Accuracy of a Henry Long Ranger 6.5 Creedmoor?
+What is the Henry Long Ranger 6.5 Creedmoor known for?

-What Factors Affect the Accuracy of the Henry Long Ranger 6.5 Creedmoor?
+What kind of accuracy can I expect from a Henry Long Ranger in 6.5 Creedmoor?

 How does the Henry Long Ranger 6.5 Creedmoor compare to other rifles in its class?

-Conclusion: Accuracy and the Henry Long Ranger 6.5 Creedmoor
+Does the Henry Long Ranger 6.5 Creedmoor need break-in?